 In part $(i)$, it remains to prove that $M_H(S,v)$ has trivial \'etale fundamental group.
 One can use Proposition \ref{lift} to find a projective lift

-of $S$ over some discrete valuation ring $W'$ such that both $H$ and $v$ lift to $\cS$, denoted by $\cH\in \Pic(\cS)$ and $v$ respectively.
+of $S$ over some discrete valuation ring $W'$ such that both $H$ and $v$ lift to $\cS$, denoted by $\cH\in \Pic(\cS)$ and $v$, respectively.
 We consider the relative moduli space of semistable sheaves on $\cS$ over $W'$

 Let $\cS_\eta$ be the generic fiber of \eqref{liftk31} and let $\cH_\eta$ be the restriction of $\cH$ to $\cS_\eta$.
-Observe that the ample line bundle $\cH_\eta$ on the generic fiber $\cS_\eta$ remains general with respect to $v$ ({\it cf}.~\cite[Theorem~4.19 (1)]{BL18}), so the generic fiber of \eqref{lift1} is a smooth (geometrically) symplectic variety.
-Now this follows from the general fact that the specialization morphism for \'etale fundamental group is surjective \cite[\'Expos\'e X, Corollaire 2.3]{SGA1}.
+Observe that the ample line bundle $\cH_\eta$ on the generic fiber $\cS_\eta$ remains general with respect to $v$ ({\it cf}.~\cite[Theorem~4.19 (1)]{BL18}), so the geometric generic fiber of \eqref{lift1} is a smooth projective symplectic variety.
+Now one can conclude by the general fact that the specialization morphism for \'etale fundamental group is surjective \cite[\'Expos\'e X, Corollaire 2.3]{SGA1}.

 In part $(ii)$ and $(iii)$, \cite{Ch16} only deals with the \'etale cohomology groups, but the same argument holds for crystalline cohomology groups as well. \end{proof}

 \begin{remark} One can also consider the moduli space of semistable purely 1-dimensional sheaves and a similar result still holds.
 In particular, if $v=(0,c_1, s)$ satisfying $\left<v, v\right>=0$ and $\gcd(H\cdot c_1,s)=1$, then every $H$-semistable coherent sheaf is $H$-stable and $M_H(S,v)$ is a (non-empty) smooth K3 surface ({\it cf}.~\cite[Proposition 4.20]{BL18}). \end{remark}